+Hi!
 My name is Jennifer Teems Seay.
-I’m a Registered Dietitian (RD) and I am the nutrition counselor for Outside In Nutrition.
-I have practiced as a RD for six years, serving a diverse mix of people from those managing complex medical conditions to those who are well and wishing to prevent disease.
+I’m a Registered Dietitian Nutritionist (RDN) and I am the nutrition counselor for Outside In Nutrition.
+I have practiced as a Dietitian Nutritionist since 2008, serving a diverse mix of people from those managing complex medical conditions to those who are well and wishing to prevent disease.
 I hold a Bachelor’s degree in Dietetics and a Master’s degree in Nutrition from the University of Georgia.
 I started out practicing in New York City in the Mount Sinai medical system.
 In more recent years, I have returned to my home state of Georgia and have consulted for both the School Nutrition Program and for patients of Piedmont Atlanta Hospital, where I worked for four years.
-I live just outside of Decatur with my husband John, my daughters Edie and Lane, and Harold the dog.
+I live just outside of Decatur, Georgia with my husband John, my daughters Edie and Lane, and Harold the dog.
 The things I love most in life are my family, my friends, getting outside in any capacity, music, yoga, and cooking healthy foods for my adventurous little ones!

 Though I have experience in many areas of nutrition, I work mostly with adults and adolescents.
-I am most passionate in the areas of digestive health, cardiovascular health, and general health and wellness.
+I am most passionate in the areas of digestive health, cardiovascular health, and in maintaining health and wellness in general.
 There is so much evidence to support nutrition counseling as a key piece to successful treatment with heart and digestive health, and I believe I can have the most impact in my career by focusing my energies and efforts in these very specific arenas rather than being a generalist.

 The reason I became interested in nutrition in the first place was my personal family medical history.
 My maternal grandfather died of a heart attack at an early age and my paternal grandmother died of a stroke, also before her time.
 I started really reading a lot about heart disease prevention in high school and my interest has clearly persisted since then.
 Diet plays a HUGE role in maintaining and improving the health of your heart and blood vessels.
 It is well established in the literature that a balanced diet including more healthy fats, fewer saturated and trans fats, and lower sodium leads to improved health of the heart and blood vessels.
 What does that mean?
 Eat your fruits, veggies, and whole grains.
 Eat mostly plant based foods.
 Limit processed foods.
 But all of that is easier said than done, isn’t it?
 Meal planning and mindful eating and grocery shopping…. oh my!
 If you could use help lowering your cholesterol or blood pressure or managing a specific cardiovascular condition, please give me a call.
 I would love to help!